Building a home recording studio is a HUGE project…isn’t it?

-While many beginners assume that all mic stands are the same…
+While you might imagine that all microphone stands are the same…

 A really solid mic stand is one of the most worthwhile investments a new home studio can make.

 A cheap reliable stand is more than adequate when you’re first starting out.